geo-tp/AVR-Task-Scheduler/README.md

-# AVR Task Scheduler (Assembly + Arduino)
+# AVR Task Scheduler Arduino

 This project implements a lightweight, cooperative task scheduler written in **AVR assembly** for **Arduino Uno**.

 ## Features

-- Written in pure AVR assembly.
+- Schedule tasks to run at specific intervals.
 - Supports up to 16 concurrent tasks.

 ## Requirements